mirkolenz/flocken/README.md

 Some arguments (e.g., `version`) differ between invocations and thus need to be provided in a dynamic fashion.
 We recommend to use environment variables for this purpose.
-For instance, when running in a GitHub action, you only have to provide a value for `VERSION` and then can use the following snippet:
+For instance, when running in a GitHub action, you only have to provide a value for `VERSION` and `GH_TOKEN` and then can use the following snippet:

 ```nix
 dockerManifest = mkDockerManifest {